 Now create a new inbound rule, so that access from outside (here from the DomainController to the SQL server) are possible.

-This rule is explicitly created for the Windows Remote Management, in order to allow all connections within the private domain network, the public network is not considered as a precaution.
+This rule explicitly created for the Windows Remote Management, to allow all connections within the private domain network, the public network not considered as a precaution.